How to Write a Great Startup Executive Summary

 4) Business Model

-Show your business model in this section.
+Show your business model in this section and how it’s supposed to function, driving your monetary success.
 Regardless of whether you’re looking for investors or not, you should always know your business model and keep it within this document for reference.

 Below I explain and share why business models are important to have, how to create a basic business model, and I address the key points so you can know how to make a sustainable business model for growth.